Mahadevv01/lunacal-assignment/README.md

 - Special thanks to the [Lunacal team](#) for their inspiration and support.
 - Icons and resources used in this project are from [IconSource](https://iconsource.com).

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-All contributions are welcome!

 ## Changelog

 See the [CHANGELOG](CHANGELOG.md) for details on changes and updates to this project.